 The Employment Tribunal has very strict time-limits for making claims; usually three months less one day from your last day of employment.
 It is therefore important you seek advice as soon as possible.

-If you think that your redundancy dismissal may not have been fair and would like some legal advice,
+If you think that your redundancy dismissal may not have been fair we can help

-Please do not hesitate to contact your nearest Ringrose Law office in Boston, Sleaford, Grantham, Newark, Lincoln, Spalding and ask for a member of the Employment Law team.
+Contact your nearest Ringrose Law office in Boston, Sleaford, Grantham, Newark, Lincoln and ask for a member of the Employment Law team.